Japan Pottery Tour: Hands-On Workshops & Artisan Encounters tour image

 • Lunch included on Day 5.

-• Dinner included from Day 4 to Day 8.
+• Dinner included from Day 4 to Day 10.

-• All activites listed in the itinerary.
+• All activities listed in the itinerary.

 • All entry fees to museums and attractions visited along the itinerary.